gnosis/dx-examples-liquidity-bots/README.md

 ![alt text](./docs/img/state-of-auction.png "State of an auction")

-> For other methods, or to learn how to use the CLI go to
+> For other methods, or to learn how to use the CLI go to:
 > * [Dutch X Cli page](./docs/cli.md)

 # Dutchx Bots